Celebrate Chinese New Year with some great craft projects, ancient Chinese tales, and traditions.

 2. Clean House/Feel Good

-On Monday 4th February 2019, it's Chinese New Year's eve.
+On Friday 24th January 2020, it's Chinese New Year's eve.
 On this day and days before, it's tradition to pick up a broom and sweep away bad luck from the previous year to make room for the good.
 This is as an opportunity to spring-clean – time to dispose of unnecessary clutter.
 A clean home means sweeping away any misfortunes, regrets or mistakes, to make room for a fresh, ordered start to the New Year.
 Wear new clothes; out with the old, in with the new - another symbol of a fresh start.
+Bad luck to do any of these tasks on the actual Chinese New Year's day!

 3. Settle Debts (and Drama)